BookofEli01/SQL_Project_Data_Job_Analysis/README.md

 ```
 Here's the breakdown for the highest paid skills in 2023:

--**Specialized Skill Success:** The query results show that specialized skills such as svn, twilio, and vmware were demanded the highest paid positions in the market.
+- **Specialized Skill Success:** The query results show that specialized skills such as svn, twilio, and vmware were demanded the highest paid positions in the market.

--**Future Objectives:** Another major insight that came from these results are that the base skills of SQL and Python etc... are essential, when it comes to progressing in this field specialization makes a huge difference.
+- **Future Objectives:** Another major insight that came from these results are that the base skills of SQL and Python etc... are essential, when it comes to progressing in this field specialization makes a huge difference.

 | Skill         | Salary Average (USD) |
 |---------------|-----------------------|